Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-14/_posts/2001-01-02-threejs-setup.md

 document.body.appendChild( renderer.domElement );
 ```

-So, it creates the scene in the first line by calling it out of the threejs library, then the camera an dhtne the renderer.
-Keep in mind, it must use WebGL to render 3D which is no different than p5 or processing if you remember from Creative Coding 1.
+The first line creates the scene by accessing the threejs library and then sets the camera.
+Then, the next instantiates the renderer.
+Keep in mind; it must use WebGL to render anything in 3D, which is no different than p5 or processing if you remember from Creative Coding 1.
 I bet you never thought that would come back!

 If you run this, you should see a black screen.
-Not too exciting is it?
+Not too exciting, is it?

 So, where do we go from here?